AmirAynede/LB2-project-Group-1/README.md

 ## Laboratory of Bioinformatics 2 2025/2026 -  Alma Mater Studiorum Università di Bologna

 ### Abstract
-Signal peptides are typically short peptides located in the N-terminal of protein sequences that carry information for protein secretion and are cleaved upon localization. *In-silico* prediction of signal peptides is crucial for functional annotation and localization.
+Signal peptides are short sequences at the N-terminus of proteins that direct them to the secretory pathway and are typically cleaved after translocation [1](https://www.sciencedirect.com/science/article/pii/S0171933518300189).  *In-silico* prediction of signal peptides is crucial for functional annotation and localization.

 ## 1. Data Collection 📥
 **Objective:** retrieve positive and negative datasets of eukaryotic proteins from UniProtKB.